-Maxx Katz (she/her) is a flutist, multi-instrumentalist, and composer who works with metal, jazz, classical, free improv, and performance.
-A classically trained flutist with an M.A. in Music from the University of Virginia, she has toured extensively in experimental bands across the US and Europe.
-She has a solo flute-centered doom metal project called Floom which performs locally and afar.
-Lessons with Maxx revolve around experimental sounds with structured composition.
+Maxx (she/her) is a classically trained flutist with a master’s degree in music from the University of Virginia.
+She has toured extensively in the US and Europe.
+As a multi-instrumentalist, Maxx is fluent in metal, jazz, classical, and free improv styles.
+She has a solo flute-centered doom metal project called Floom which tours and performs locally.
+Lessons with Maxx focus on technique, classical repertoire, composition, and improvisational skills.

 What age were you when you first started taking music lessons?